 Bryan Hartzell - Field Secretary for Phi Gamma Delta International Fraternity

-Lauren Ouwerkerk - Assistant Dirrector of the UTC Women's Center
+Lauren Ouwerkerk - Assistant Dirrector of the UTC Center for Women and Gender Equity

 Guest Night Speakers

 Mo Baptiste - Executive Director for Student Development, UTC

 Chris Castleberry - Assistant Vice President of Voluntary Benefits, Unum

 Erica Hausler - Office of the Dean of Students Administrative Assistant, UTC and Entrepreneur

 Tricia Henderson - Assistant Director of Alcohol and Other Drug Education, UTC

 |Yasmin Rubayo||Derek Steinmetz||Emily Thorton|